wmcbrine/tivoremote/README.rst

 CableCARD, & Devices", and finally "Network Remote Control", and check "Enabled".

-Once Python is installed on your system, you should be able to just extract the Network Remote archive anywhere, and click on "Network Remote.pyw", or run it from the command line.
-(Mac users may have to use the context menu if starting it from the GUI.)
-No installation is required.
-Network Remote.pyw is the only required file, although zeroconf.py is also needed if you want to use the "modern" style of TiVo autodetection, which I recommend.
+Besides Python, you only need Network Remote.pyw, plus zeroconf.py if you want to use the "modern" style of TiVo autodetection (recommended).

-If it's working properly, you should within a few seconds see a list of available TiVos from which to select, if any were found, along with a box to enter the address manually, in case it wasn't autodetected.
+Start the app, and within a few seconds you should see a list of available TiVos from which to select, if any were found, along with a box to enter an IP address manually.
 Alternatively, you can directly specify the TiVo's address on the command line (see below).
+In some cases, you may only see the manual address box, until you approve the app's network rights.
+And sometimes, the autodetection just doesn't work, but will if you exit (just hit enter on the box) and run the app again.

 Zeroconf-based autodetection needs to send and recieve UDP on port 5353.
 Old-style autodetection sends and recieves TCP and UDP on port 2190, and